Use the Tab and Up, Down arrow keys to select menu items.

 Students know and can critically evaluate and, where applicable, apply this knowledge to topics/issues within their majoring subject.

 This course has three (3) lectures per week.
 There are no tutorials for this course.
 Students are responsible for reading and understanding all the assigned materials for this course.
 The assigned course readings complements the materials taught in class lecture.
 Note: Attendance to all lectures is a course requirement.
 Students with more than one lecture day clash/conflict each week with another enrolled course are strongly advised not to enrol for POLS105.
 As a courtesy and to assist students to revise after each lecture and to help in completing the student’s personal lecture notes, class lectures will be recorded on ECHO recording and can be accessed on the class LEARN page.
-It is important to note that: 1) each recorded lecture will be made available for a period of 48 hours from the time of the class it was recorded.
-After the 48-hour period has passed, the recorded lecture will be deleted and unavailable; 2) the availability of recorded lecture is provided as a courtesy and is not a replacement for class attendance.
+It is important to note that: 1) each recorded lecture is available for a period of 14 days from the date of the class it was recorded.
+After the 14-day period has passed, the recorded lecture will be deleted and will therefore not be available;2) the availability of recorded lecture is provided as a courtesy and is not a replacement for class attendance.

 Referencing for Political Science